realsmartnose/gpsnose-typo3-ext/Documentation/Administration/Configuration/Index.rst

 - Install the extension with the extension manager

   - Edit the extension settings, it is strongly recommended to set the cookie-crypt-password :ts:`cookieCryptPass`!

 - Include the static template

+- Open the GpsNose-Module

+  - Login with the QR-Code-Reader integrated in the GpsNose-App (iOS / Android)

+  - Configure new Mashup (see the :ref:`Module-Manuel<module-manual>`)

 - Create a sysfolder to store the user data